 MindK has been working in front-end development for more than 10 years.
-In this time, we’ve tried a variety of technologies, from jQuery, MooTools, and Ember.js to cutting-edge tools like Angular 2, Vue.js, and React.
+In this time, we’ve tried a variety of technologies, from jQuery, MooTools, and Ember.js to cutting-edge tools like Angular, Vue.js, and React.

-We also tried out Vue.js on several outstaffing projects as well as a part of the SaaS solution for the construction industry.
+We also tried out Vue.js on several projects, including a SaaS application for the construction industry.
 This allowed us to prepare a more detailed comparison of React and Vue to help you choose an optimal tech for your next project.

 Table of contents: